 - Consistency in the papers.
 It could be that they share a common approach or theme, or they might offer comparative views on a single topic.

 The peer review process

 We understand that one size doesn’t fit all.
 The peer review process offered by your journal has been chosen with your discipline in mind.
-For most of our journals, this is double-blind, i.e. the author doesn’t know who the reviewer is, and the reviewer doesn’t know the author’s name.
+For most of our journals, this is double-anonymous, i.e. the author doesn’t know who the reviewer is, and the reviewer doesn’t know the author’s name.

-For a smaller number of journals, double-blind is not the best fit.
+For a smaller number of journals, double-anonymous is not the best fit.
 In our dedicated reviewer pages, you’ll find more information on this and other aspects of the peer review process, along with reviewer guidelines, which explain the role and responsibilities of a reviewer in detail.